-We would like stronger laws to protect farmed rabbits and more research and investment into the development of enriched group pen systems that properly cater for their needs.
+We'd like stronger laws to protect farmed rabbits, and more research and investment into the development of enriched group pen systems that properly cater for their needs.

-We take every opportunity to raise our concerns about farmed rabbit welfare with governments, retailers and other key bodies/organisations, and highlight the need for the above improvements to be made.
-For example, in the past we put forward our views to the Council of Europe when they began drafting an EU recommendation on the keeping of farmed rabbits.
-Sadly, this draft EU recommendation has yet to result in an 'adopted' recommendation.
+We take every opportunity to raise our concerns about farmed rabbit welfare with governments, retailers and other key organisations, highlighting the need for the above improvements to be made.

 If you're interested in farmed rabbits and concerned about their welfare, you may like to know more about how you can help.